 Member or Manager managed Delaware Limited Liability Company

 A lot of people form Delaware LLCs because the state does not list member or manager info online and technically, the state never asks for this information.
 You don’t list them on the public documents and you don’t list them when you pay your annual $300 Delaware LLC fee.
+The only easily accessible contact information for your LLC is your registered agent and office.
+When you hire us, we list our Delaware business address here.

 Many clients ask us how they actually know the Delaware LLC is theirs then?
 That’s a great question!